 Metal degradation concerns

-Concerns with metal-on-metal bearing in total hip replacement continue to exist because the release of ionic debris in metal-on-metal combinations is considerably higher than with other bearing combinations.
+Concerns with metal-on-metal bearing in total hip replacement continue to exist because clinical studies show that the release of ionic debris in metal-on-metal combinations is considerably higher than with other bearing combinations.
 Metal ions are transported to distant locations in the body, and elevated levels of metals have been found in serum and urine from patients with metal-on-metal hip replacements.
 In rare cases, the systemic levels have been associated with cobalt toxicity.

-Metal-on-metal bearings are not recommended for patients with poorly functioning kidneys because metal ions excreted through the kidneys can build up in the blood.
-Also, while being a pregnant woman or a woman of child-bearing age is not necessarily a contraindication for metal-on-metal bearings, studies continue regarding metal ions crossing the placenta.
+Metal-on-metal bearings are not recommended for patients with poorly functioning kidneys because metal ions that would otherwise be excreted through the kidneys can build up in the blood.
+Also, though being a pregnant woman or a woman of child-bearing age is not necessarily a contraindication for metal-on-metal bearings, studies continue regarding metal ions crossing the placenta.